karlospn/terraform-provider-generic-restapi/README.md

-These provider is based on:
+# Terraform generic API provider

-https://github.com/Mastercard/terraform-provider-restapi
+These provider is based on the work done by Mastercard: https://github.com/Mastercard/terraform-provider-restapi

 But it's a simplified version.